atlarge-research/measuring-the-metaverse/experiments/oculus-wireless-dynamic-100-mix-5ghz/README.md

 # Description

+**Some metric collection failed\!
+See version 2 of this experiment\!**

-Jesse plays Crab Rave on the Meta Quest at home.
+Jesse plays Crab Rave on the Meta Quest at home, but metric collection is fixed\!

+I play the same song two times.
+I use Oculus with a **wireless link** in this experiment.
+Network set to a/n/ac/ax at 5 GHz.

 # Results